History of women in the United States: Schooling

 Tax-supported schooling for girls began as early as 1767 in New England.
 It was optional and some towns proved reluctant.
 Northampton, Massachusetts, for example, was a late adopter because it had many rich families who dominated the political and social structures and they did not want to pay taxes to aid poor families.
 Northampton assessed taxes on all households, rather than only on those with children, and used the funds to support a grammar school to prepare boys for college.
 Not until after 1800 did Northampton educate girls with public money.
 In contrast, the town of Sutton, Massachusetts, was diverse in terms of social leadership and religion at an early point in its history.
 Sutton paid for its schools by means of taxes on households with children only, thereby creating an active constituency in favor of universal education for both boys and girls.

 Historians point out that reading and writing were different skills in the colonial era.
 School taught both, but in places without schools reading was mainly taught to boys and also a few privileged girls.
 Men handled worldly affairs and needed to read and write.
 Girls only needed to read (especially religious materials).
 This educational disparity between reading and writing explains why the colonial women often could read, but could not write so they used an "X" to sign their names.

-Hispanic New Mexico
+Hispanic New Mexico and California

+Angustias de la Guerra played a crucial role in defending women's property rights during the drafting of the 1849 Constitution of California after it became part of the United States.

-Hispanic women played a central role in traditional family life in the Spanish colonies of New Mexico; their descendants comprise a large element in northern New Mexico and southern Colorado.
+Hispanic women played a central role in traditional family life in the Spanish colonies of New Mexico; their descendants comprise a large element in parts of northern New Mexico and southern Colorado.
 Gutierrez finds a high level of illegitimacy, especially among the Indians who were used as slaves.
 He finds, "Aristocrats maintained mistresses and/or sexually exploited to their slaves but rarely admitted to fathering illegitimate children."